Victorian passenger steamboats on the Thames

 Such was the poor state of England’s roads in the early 19th century that it was far easier to make the journey from the north-east of England to London by sailing vessel, typically taking about nine days.
 By the 1840s coastal steamships had cut the longer journey from Edinburgh to London to just three days.

 The earliest of the steamboats were built along the lines of sailboats but with the addition of a steam engine, a funnel, and paddle wheels.
 The hulls were of very similar design.
 Below deck, larger vessels were built with a fore-cabin forward and a saloon cabin aft of the engine room.
 Both were entered by means of a steep flight of stairs.
 Many steamboats were designed double-ended to allow them to swiftly zig-zag across the river from pier to pier.
+One of the leading companies building paddle-steamers was Yarrow’s on the east side of the Isle of Dogs.

 For passengers alighting from Blackwall Railway trains there were also steamers from Brunswick Pier at Blackwall to Gravesend, a journey of about one hour.
 Most passengers arriving at Gravesend disembarked at Town Pier but those vessels belonging to the Blackwall Railway Company berthed at Terrace Pier.
 Steamboats moored at Gravesend departed by 7am and thus provided a means for residents of the town to commute into their place of work in the City.